bytecodealliance/wasm-micro-runtime/README.md

 <img src="./doc/pics/safe.PNG" width="100%" height="100%">

-Exporting native API steps
+Steps for exporting native API
 ==========================

 WAMR implemented a framework for developers to export API's.
-Below is the procedure to expose the platform APIs in three steps:
+Below is the procedure to expose the platform API's in three steps:

 **Step 1.
 Create a header file**<br/>
 Declare the API's for your WASM application source project to include.